kodamok/CourseNotes/99_Productivity/Printing/PrintMDFiles.md

 > :smiley: To print a file, press `F1` and type or select `PrintCode`.
 Your file will be converted to HTML and opened in the Chrome browser, with the Print dialog already open.
 Then you simply press the Print button.
 >
+> :slightly_smiling_face: You can print any kind of file (HTML, CSS, JavaScript, ...), not just MarkDown
+>
 > :slightly_smiling_face: Code colouring and line numbering will be applied
 >
 > :neutral_face: This extension only handles printing